 Simple English definitions for legal terms

-Read a random definition: Resolution of Congress
+Read a random definition: Articles of Confederation

 Klaxon Doctrine: This is a rule that says when a federal court is deciding a case that involves people from different states, it has to use the laws of the state where the court is located.
 This rule was made by the Supreme Court in a case called Klaxon Co. v.
 Stentor Elec.
 Mfg.
 Co. in 1941.
 It's also called the Erie/Klaxon Doctrine because it's related to another rule called the Erie Doctrine, which says that federal courts have to use the laws of the state where they are located when they are deciding cases that don't involve federal laws.